pyside/pyside2-setup/sources/pyside2/doc/tutorials/datavisualize/filter_data.rst

 defining the structure of the string.
 Additionally, you can adapt the time based on the timezone you are in, using QTimeZone.

-The following script filters and formatts the CSV data as described earlier:
+The following script filters and formats the CSV data as described earlier:

 .. literalinclude:: datavisualize2/main.py
    :language: python
    :linenos:
    :emphasize-lines: 44,47-69
-   :line: 40-
+   :lines: 40-

 Now that you have a tuple of QDateTime and float data, try improving the output further.
 That's what you'll learn in the following chapters.